McKenzie Reserve, Enclosure Bay

 This four hectares (10 acres) of public reserve, on the northern side of Waiheke Island between Oneroa and Palm Beach, had been a neglected pine forest since the 1950s.
 Following a report condemning hundreds of trees, 40 nearby residents organised their removal in 2005.

-They have since planted more than 15,000 native plants and built over two kilometres of walking tracks that criss-cross the Reserve, creating a verdant oasis while helping to restore this strategically-located land to its former beauty.
+They have since planted more than 15,000 native plants and built over two kilometres of walking tracks that criss-cross the Reserve, creating a verdant oasis while helping to restore this strategically-located land to its former native beauty.

 With a pest-control programme also in place, the Reserve is seeing the return of many native birds.
-Early morning of as the sun sets, are lovely times to visit McKenzie Reserve as the birds are active and singing to their hearts content.
+Early mornings and as the sun sets are lovely times to visit McKenzie Reserve as the birds are active and singing to their hearts content.
 While the Friends of McKenzie Reserve has a small committee overseeing its strategic vision, it has over 200 people on its database and on Facebook, who volunteer and participate in regular working bees tackling weed control, planting and track building and maintenance.
 This has been carried out through a unique partnership with Auckland Council, who own McKenzie Reserve.
 Auckland Council has provided consultation, materials and plants to assist the locals on this project and helped to co-ordinate and support the restoration of the Reserve.

 The Hauraki Gulf Conservation Trust was invited by the Friends of McKenzie Reserve to assist their restoration work through funding applications to various organisations for grants.